zurra/React-Unreal-Plugin-Documentation/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to ReactUnreal Docs, please follow our [Contribution Guidelines](CONTRIBUTING.md).
+If you'd like to contribute to ReactUnreal Docs, please do so.

 ## Feedback and Support

-If you have any questions, feedback, or need support, feel free to [open an issue](https://github.com/your-username/react-unreal-docs/issues) or [reach out to us](mailto:your-email@example.com).
+If you have any questions, feedback, or need support, feel free to poke me (Lord Zurra) at my Discord --> [invite link](https://discord.gg/aWvgSa9mKd)